 Likewise is the MD performed with electronics in settings that allow electroacoustic results.
 The position of the microphone inside the main bell lets the sounds who come out from the other sources (bells/objects) stay mainly acoustic.
 Additionally, the use of the keys on the main bell allows the manipulation of feedback loops, which leads to a counterpoint between acoustic and electronic sounds, allowing the microtone-duplex to be used as a polyphonic instrument.

-Last but not least, the MD is a field of exploration of traditional music.
+Last but not least, the MD is a tool of exploration of traditional music.
 Being inspired by the traditional japanese music for shakuhachi led me work on developing similar timbre and microtonal variations in the trumpet.
 This practice brought about the arrangement of the “Nesting of cranes“, one of the most remarkable traditional compositions for shakuhachi.
 In this case the instrument is used without the second bell, but rather with alternations between the pipe -where normally the second bell connects- and the main bell.